sevmorris/debian-post-install-tasks/README.md

 ```
 <br>

-Add the following near the bottom, replacing \<TEXT> with whatever you would like FIGlet to display
+Then this, replacing \<TEXT> with whatever you would like FIGlet to display:

 ```
 echo "$(tput bold)$(tput setaf 3)"